Alex-Skp/ny-restaurant-database/README.md

 ## Methodology
 ### Finding our data
 * We first need to retrieve our data.
 We started by the uber dataset.
-You can download it  [here](https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city?search=uber&select=uber-raw-data-aug14.csv)
+You can download it  [here](https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city?search=uber&select=uber-raw-data-aug14.csv).
-* To create the union we will create a virual grid that spans from 40,85N to 40,7N and from -74,02 to -74,73 in splits of aprox the size of 4 blocks (2x2) in lattitude/longitude: 0,0012 lat & 0,0042 lon We will use the south end and the east end as axis so we will do lat-40,7 and then divided 0,0012, rounded to the next .1 and will generate some more rounded "coordinates" to link our data points to common grids.
- 1 example block 40.785885-40,784711 aprox 0,0012° height -73.957148-73,952920 aprox 0,0042 width
+We focused only in the csvs of 2014.
+Data spans from april to September.
+We wanted data that follows a continuous timeline to simulate how our ETL process would feed from data retrieved in previous steps.
+After downloading, we followed the steps described in [split_data.ipynb](https://github.com/Alex-Skp/udacity-capstone-project/blob/main/split_data.ipynb)
+* To make the grid table we created a table with grids that cover all our uber traffic data.
+Some of the restaurants happened to be in the peripheric areas of the city but we won't be interested in analyzing those.
+We defined a function in [functions.py](https://github.com/Alex-Skp/udacity-capstone-project/blob/main/functions.py) to loop and calculate the grids, as well as generating an quadrant ID for each one. running [generate_coord_grid.py](https://github.com/Alex-Skp/udacity-capstone-project/blob/main/generate_coord_grid.py) would create this grid table and save it as a csv locally.
+* For the NY restaurants
 * Describe the steps of the process for the project
 * Describe the tools, technology and data model
 	* Explain the schemas here